timdrysdale/opal/README.md

 **Updated to Optix 6.0**
 It has been tested with the last Optix version, 6.0, and **the performance on the same hardware has improved remarkably**, even without using RTX cores.
-With Optix 6.0 you can use CUDA 10 and requires a NVIDIA driver at least 418.30.
-Follow exactly the same steps as below.
+With Optix 6.0 use CUDA 10.0 and requires a NVIDIA driver at least 418.30.
+Follow exactly the same steps as below, but with Optix 6.0 and CUDA 10.0.

 With Optix 5.1.
 Basically you need to install CUDA first, which for Optix 5.1 should be 9.0